dforth/LifeOfConway/README.md

 * Use ES6 natively without transpiling.
 * Use the HTML5 Canvas element.
 * Make it fast without overly complicating it.
+	* Still have a long way to go with this goal.

 ## Reference